 The law would eventually evolve to adopt such modern terminology and practice.
-It would, however, be a brave practitioner who puts their client at risk by making them a test case.
-So let’s push to legislate, to make permanent the temporary regulations now in force.
+It would however be a brave practitioner who put their client at risk by making them a test case.
+So let’s push to legislate to make permanent the temporary regulations now in force.

 Modern technology means we can just as effectively carry out these functions without the requirement to be physically present.
 Being physically present did not mean we, and a number of other practitioners and banks, were able to detect fraudulent passports in a mortgage fraud some years ago.
 It has not prevented all of us and our clients from being involved in cases of alleged undue influence at some time.

 Having satisfied ourselves and completed the witnessing, is it necessary to write a book about why and how we did that?
-Presently, the addition of our signature and other descriptor is taken as our statement that things have been done properly.
-As required in the enabling regulations the addition of “in my audio-visual presence” or similar is all that is necessary, if anything?
+Presently the addition of our signature and other descriptor is taken as our statement things have been done properly.
+As required in the enabling regulations, the addition of “in my audiovisual presence” or similar is all that is necessary, if anything?
 Does a lengthy certificate add anything to the implicit statement we are already making by signing as a witness?
 Is anyone going to bother going through/reading such a certificate?

-The present changes/dispensations work on the basis that we are using hard copy documents with manuscript or ink (“wet”) signatures.
+The present changes/dispensations work on the basis that we are using hardcopy documents with manuscript or ink (“wet”) signatures.
 The logical next step if we are progressing adoption of current technology is electronic signing.
-In some situations that may be simply a typed name or other indication that complies with the Contract and Commercial Law Act 2017 (S226-228).
+In some situations presently that may be simply a typed name or other indication that complies with the Contract and Commercial Law Act 2017 (sections 226-228).

 Such digital signature capability is now readily available and proven.
 It can be part of the functions on a site such as the ADLS WebForms.
 Or it can be our own digital signature set up with a Certifying Authority (CA) such as Secured Signing in New Zealand or Digi-Sign overseas.
 The capability is there and we should be making the most of it.

-In my other occupation as a notary public we have an issue with a lack of geographical coverage for our services.
-So, I have been pushing to enable us to provide our services through AV.
-This would enable us to provide our services to those in areas where there is no notary.
+In my other occupation as a Notary Public we have an issue with a lack of geographical coverage for our services.
+So I have been pushing to enable us to provide our services through AV.

 In our everyday professional life there is a time and convenience cost to have face-to-face meetings.
 A cost to both ourselves and our clients.
 If we have the ability to make the process more efficient we must adopt it.
 Remote signing by itself, or the combination of remote signing using a digital signature for the signatory and witness(es), offers at once convenience and security.

-We can complete a LINZ A&I signing and witnessing remotely.
+Presently we can complete a LINZ A&I signing and witnessing remotely.
 So even for this most basic task there is no need for parties to take a substantial chunk of time out from their day to attend a face-to-face meeting.
-It can be completed instead in a short time during tea-break or lunch or without having to arrange time off or a babysitter.
+Completed instead in a short time during their tea-break or lunch or without having to arrange time off or a babysitter.

 Enduring Powers of Attorney require multiple parties and witnesses, usually spread all over.
-How much more convenient for all if they can sign and be witnessed from wherever they might be at a (brief) time convenient to them.
-With a completed document(s) as a result without multiple meetings or courier trips and delays.
+How much more convenient for all if they can sign and be witnessed from where ever they might be at a (brief) time convenient to them.

 Why are we hesitating in mandating for this in all our work?

-Don Thomas is the Director of Thomas & Co Lawyers, New Lynn, Auckland
+Don Thomas is a Director of Auckland firm Thomas & Co (incorporating Titirangi Law Centre).